 We update our Donor Catalog on an ongoing basis.
 Please check back frequently to see changes and updates.
 A donor you chose last month may not be available this month.

 We encourage you to call us at least one month before your first planned insemination.
 We can help you navigate the registration process and help you purchase additional donor information.
 Please note that most of our donors only have washed (IUI-ready) sperm samples.
 These samples have been processed and are intrauterine insemination (IUI) ready, but it is perfectly safe and effective to use them for vaginal inseminations and IVF.

 Donor Profiles, Information and Screening

 We offer free donor profiles for each donor.
 These free profiles summarize each donor's medical and family history, and include their short personal narrative as well as a one page essay written about them by TSBC staff.
 We also have extended profiles for each donor and childhood photos for many of the donors.
 You can purchase the extended profiles and photos through the catalog by clicking on the individual donor card, then clicking the green "buy full profile" button and following the steps.
-They are $40 each (including extended profile and childhood photo, $15 if no photo available) and will be emailed to you.
+They are $40 each (including extended profile and childhood photo) and will be emailed to you.
 The free profiles are accessible at any time from the donor catalog.